The key to reducing application stress and getting apps done on time is organization, as many successful college applicants will testify.

-- Deadlines for your college applications, such as the main application, recommendation letters, and transcripts
+- Deadlines for all parts of your college applications, such as recommendation letters, and transcripts

-- Your own personal deadlines, such as when you must begin your essay or ask teachers for letters of recommendation
+- Your own personal deadlines, such as starting your essay

 - Test dates, including registration deadlines